A Hollywood wary of Trump readies for 74th Golden Globes

-Awards are set to be presented at Sunday night’s Golden Globes, where speeches about Donald Trump and wins for the Los Angeles musical “La La Land” look like the night’s surest things.
+Awards are set to be handed out at the 74th annual Golden Globes, where speeches about Donald Trump and wins for the Los Angeles musical “La La Land” look like the night’s surest things.

-Jimmy Fallon will emcee this year’s show, to be broadcast live from Beverly Hills by NBC at 8 p.m.
-EST. It’s the first time in a decade that someone other than Ricky Gervais or the duo of Tina Fey and Amy Poehler is hosting the Globes.
+Jimmy Fallon will emcee this year’s show, to be broadcast live from Beverly Hills, California, by NBC at 8 p.m.
+EST. It’s the first time in nearly a decade that someone other than Ricky Gervais or the duo of Tina Fey and Amy Poehler is hosting the Globes.
+But another transition is on the minds of many attendees.

-Though usually a boisterous affair, Trump’s upcoming inauguration is looming over this year’s ceremony.
-Throughout Hollywood’s awards season, many celebs have evoked a sense of dread over a Trump presidency.
+Though usually a boisterous, boozy affair, the coming inauguration of Donald Trump is looming over this year’s Globes, which take place 12 days before the president-elect is to be sworn in.
+Throughout the usual self-congratulatory toasting of Hollywood’s awards season, many stars and filmmakers have evoked a foreboding sense of dread over a Trump presidency.
+Fallon, the popular “Tonight Show” host, isn’t known for his political humor, but he has promised a steady diet of Trump jokes.

-“La La Land” has a leading seven nods and a seeming lock on the best picture award for a musical or comedy.
+Damien Chazelle’s “La La Land” comes in with a leading seven nods and a seemingly lock on the best picture award for a musical or comedy.
+Its stiffest Academy Awards competition, Barry Jenkins’ coming-of-age tale “Moonlight” and Kenneth Lonergan’s family drama “Manchester by the Sea,” will square off in the Globes’ dramatic categories, along with the heist thriller “Hell or High Water,” the Dev Patel-led “Lion” and Mel Gibson’s “Hacksaw Ridge.”

 Most Read Stories